1961 Los Angeles Angels season

-The 1961 Los Angeles Angels season ended with the Angels finishing eighth in the American League with a record of 70–91, 38 1/2 games behind the World Champion New York Yankees.
+The 1961 Los Angeles Angels season was the 1st season of the Angels franchise in the American League, the 1st in Los Angeles, and their only season playing their home games at Wrigley Field.
+The Angels finished the season eighth in the American League with a record of 70–91, 38 1/2 games behind the World Champion New York Yankees.
+The team's .435 winning percentage remains the best of any expansion team's first season in MLB history.
 It was the Angels' first season in franchise history, and their only season at Wrigley Field in Los Angeles.
 Gene Autry owned the franchise, which was created as a counterpart to the Los Angeles Dodgers, and the two teams would even share the same stadium the following year when the Angels moved to Dodger Stadium (referring to as Chavez Ravine).

 Offseason

 The Angels, along with the new Washington Senators, were the first ever American League expansion teams.
 Both teams participated in Major League Baseball's first ever expansion draft.
 The Angels had the first pick in the 1960 Major League Baseball expansion draft, which they used to select Eli Grba from the New York Yankees.
 Grba wound up playing two-plus seasons for Los Angeles before returning to the minor leagues.